-Cleanup during and after the siding installation project should be the responsibility of the contractor, not the homeowner.
+Cleaning up debris and waste during and after the siding installation project should be the responsibility of the contractor, not the homeowner.
 They should bring their own bins for collecting debris.
 These bins should not be parked on your lawn or driveway, as the weight could cause damage.
-The street is the proper location for these.

-Once the siding project is totally complete, a good contractor will go over your entire property to make sure that all waste and debris is cleared, leaving it as it was before the project began.
-This includes using a rolling magnetic across your lawn to clean up any nails or other metal objects.
+The contractor should gather any scraps and debris as well as your old siding and remove it from the area.
+For your safety, the contractor should use a rolling magnet on your lawn to thoroughly clean nails and metal scraps.
+Once the siding project is complete, a good contractor will go over your entire property to make sure that all waste and debris is cleared, leaving it as it was before the project began.

 Fiber cement siding is constructed using a composite material made of cement reinforced with cellulose fibers.
 James Hardie is the premier manufacturer of fiber cement siding and they set the bar for all others.
 Because they want the best experience for their customers, they only certify those contractors who complete their training program.

-Prior to certifying companies as an Elite Preferred or Preferred Contractor, James Hardie verifies the meet the following requirements:
+Before certifying companies as an Elite Preferred or Preferred Contractor, James Hardie verifies they meet the following requirements:

 - Compliance with Installation Best Practices